OGR-67/CheatSheet/README.md

 ![singleton_pattern](images/singleton_pattern.png)

-The only purpose of this pattern is to ensures that the object can be instanciated only once.
+The only purpose of this pattern is to ensures that the object can be instantiated only once.
-It's a great choice for ressources management.
+It's a great choice for resources management.

 ```javascript
 class DB {